We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 Christian Living for Everyday Struggles

 Cosmic perspective is most useful when it changes how you live on an ordinary Tuesday.
-This collection brings the big questions of faith down to the actual texture of daily life — the anxiety, the doubt, the gaps between belief and behaviour — with practical, honest wisdom that works in the real world.
+This collection brings the big questions of faith into the actual texture of daily life — the anxiety, the doubt, the gaps between belief and behaviour.

 Bring Faith into Daily Life →

-Science calls it stardust.
-Genesis calls it the breath of God.
 Both are pointing at the same extraordinary truth about who you are.
 And neither one — properly understood — should leave you feeling small.
+The universe was calibrated for life.
+Your life has a purpose.
+The question is what you do with that today.